robertmand/FAIR-DaSH/_episodes/ep2.md

 ![Figure 2.2: A screenshot of a plant [RNAseq dataset](https://www.ebi.ac.uk/biostudies/arrayexpress/studies/E-MTAB-7933?query=E-MTAB-7933) housed in BioStudies showing rich metadata](../fig/figure2-2_rnaseq-database.png)

+> ## Exercise
-> ## Exercise: Look at the example given in Figure 2.2.
+> Look at the example given in Figure 2.2.
 What metadata is given?
 >> ## Solution
 >> Metadata can be categorised into 3 basic types i (i) descriptive (what the data is); (ii) structural (how the data was generated, i.e. provenance); (iii) administrative (data owners, contributors and funders).
 In this example, all 3 are given.
 **Administrative metadata**: authors and organisations underneath the dataset title, and the information in “Publication”